How to stop fearing AI and increase profit with technology

 You are confident that the AI selects all relevant offers and submits bids for them.

-But one day, in line at a coffee shop, you run into a friend and learn that his company ran a tender that suited you — and you had ignored it.
+But one day, while waiting in line at a cafe, you meet a friend and learn that his company held a tender that would have been a good fit for you, and you ignored it.

 This is an alarming signal: if the neural network got this wrong, how many other mistakes did it make?
 An AI assistant is like an employee who knows a great deal but is still inexperienced.